HOME / PAIN CONDITIONS / Joint Pain

 Severe joint pain may be caused by rheumatoid arthritis, osteoarthritis, infection, or a number of other diseases and injuries.

 Your joints connect your bones.
 They provide support and allow you to move freely.
 When disease or injury affects your joints, it is often painful and your regular movements may be inhibited.
 Some causes of joint pain are very treatable, while others are much more serious.
 You may have injured a ligament or tendon surrounding the joint, or the cartilage, bones and/or ligaments within the joint.
 Pain can also be a symptom of rheumatoid arthritis or osteoarthritis, or could be due to an infection.
-Gout, sprains, strains and bursitis are all causes of joint pain.
+Gout, sprains, strains, golfer’s elbow, tennis elbow, and bursitis are all causes of joint pain.

 Joint pain is very common.
 In fact, at least a third of all adults in the United States reported they had suffered joint pain within the past thirty days.
 Knee pain was the most common.